Abdoulaye Hamani Diori: Political leader

 Abdoulaye returned to politics when military rule finally ended in 1991 as Niamey chapter leader of his father's former party, the PPN-RDA.
 He quickly rose to become the party's vice president, and succeeded Professor Dan Dicko Koulodo as elected president of the PPN-RDA following the former's death.
-Under his leadership, the PPN-RDA remained a marginal party, working in coalitions with larger groupings.
+Under his leadership, the PPN-RDA worked in coalitions with larger groupings.
 In 1995 Abdoulaye was elected to the National Assembly of Niger, working in coalition with then Prime Minister of Niger Mahamadou Issoufou.
 Diori was chosen as Vice President of the Assembly at that time.
 In 2004 he returned as minister to the National Assembly, and was elected President of the Defense Commission of the National Assembly for the 2004-2008 session.
 Like his father, Abdoulaye Hamani Diori stood for elections representing constituencies in Dogondoutchi Department, Dosso Region, centered around his mother's native town of Togone and his father's native town of Soudouré, Dosso Region (which is now part of the Niamey Capital District).
 He was also involved in a number of private enterprises, including the charter airline Air Niamey.
 Abdoulaye opposed the failed attempt by former President Mamadou Tandja to extend his term under a new constitution in 2009, and supported the 18 February 2010 coup to depose Tandja, saying "The government created the environment for the coup to take place".
 He supported Mahamadou Issoufou in his successful bid to become the first President of the Nigerien 7th Republic in 2011.
 He was appointed government Minister as Special Councilor to the President on 7 April 2011, and attended the 6 April inauguration of the President.
 Abdoulaye Hamani Diori died in Niamey at age 65 on 25 April 2011 following an illness.
 He was survived by his wife and four children Abdoulaye Hamani Diori was interred on 26 April 2011 next to his father in Soudouré following a funeral cortege overseen by the President, Prime Minister, President of the National Assembly, and other Nigerien political leaders.